Rack UPS vs. Centralized UPS: Architecture Guide for Data Center Engineers | Xtreme Power Conversion

 Centralized UPS

 Centralized UPS systems are installed in a dedicated electrical room and distribute power to downstream loads through facility wiring.
 A single system — or a small number of large systems — protects the entire load.
-This architecture requires a large UPS with large and potentially expensive breakers, and typically involves more complex on-site installation and commissioning.
+Redundancy is typically achieved at the system level through N+1 or 2N configurations.

-Redundancy is achieved at the system level through N+1 or 2N configurations.
+This approach is appropriate where a centralized operations team manages power, where facility infrastructure already exists, or where the scale of the deployment justifies the upfront engineering investment.
 It concentrates both the protection and the single point of failure in one place — which can be a strength or a liability depending on how well that infrastructure is designed and maintained.

 Design considerations